The vast majority of gamers who start playing Farmville 2 take an average of around five weeks to reach Level 10

 Note that the list below includes the planned present and expansion listing for the numbered Groves, their contents, the target level of your farm when this Grove should be placed with its contents, and the average projected harvest numbers.
 A second list that follows this one below lists the “Mixed Groves” and their contents minus the speculative production numbers.

-This information is useful to you in that it provides estimates for both resources and, by extrapolation, the potential profits once those resources are converted into finished goods (you should figure that last bit out on your own based upon your preference for crafting with those resources).
+This information is useful to you in that it provides estimates for both resources and, by extrapolation, the potential profits once those resources are converted into Finished Goods

 Core Tree Types by Grove